luxzg/3CX-XAPI_examples/README.md

 I plan to make a PHP sample, at least for basic token retrieval and calling few simpler endpoints, but don't have strict timeline yet.
 If you have something useful to add let me know, I'd be glad to add it.

 Note once more that the API is relatively new, and there isn't much material about it.
 Official docs are lacking at best... so even these few samples required a lot if trials and errors.
 Hopefully this repo with this Readme and a few samples helps people get started and gets the ball rolling.
 3CX Version 20, Update 5 was just released a day ago, and they are promissing more reporting and API news for Update 6 (probably early summer 2025) so things will most probably change a lot during 2025.
-Keep watching official changelogs for any news : https://www.3cx.com/blog/change-log/phone-system-change-log-v20/
+Keep watching official changelogs for any news : https://www.3cx.com/blog/change-log/phone-system-change-log-v20/ ; as well as forum and blogs for news about what they call Reporting 2.0 : https://www.3cx.com/community/threads/reporting-2-0-the-reporting-roadmap-at-3cx.131057/